frankhinek/otp-secret-share/README.md

 This utility is an implementation of One-Time Padding (OTP) intended to be used for secret splitting.

 Simplistically, you randomly generate a new key with exactly the same length as the secret you wish to split.
 This random key is XOR'd with the secret producing a ciphertext string.
 To recover the original secret, the randomly generated key and ciphertext are XOR'd.
-In this way, you can "split" a secret into two generated keys, give those to two people or store in two locations.
+In this way, you can "split" a secret into two generated keys and give the keys to two people or store in two locations.

 Anyone in possession of the two keys can use them to recover the original secret.